Sunday Drive: BMW introduces the new 2 Series Gran Coupe

 Having the BMW over the Fourth of July weekend even allowed for us to spend some extra time out on the road.
 On Saturday, the morning of July 4, we took the opportunity to head up Provo Canyon and into the Heber area to put the sedan through as many twists and turns as we could.

-We really enjoyed the way in handled the drive: more like a coupe than a sedan.
-The 2 Series comes with a 2.0 liter, 4 cylinder turbo-charged engine that would make a very nice 228 horsepower.
+We really enjoyed the way it handled the drive: more like a coupe than a sedan.
+The 2 Series comes with a 2.0-liter, 4-cylinder turbo-charged engine that would make a very nice 228 horsepower.

-There is also an upgrade to the M235i that will get one to 301 horsepower or up to 60 miles per hour in 4.7 seconds.
+There also is an upgrade to the M235i that will get one to 301 horsepower or up to 60 mph in 4.7 seconds.
 Our ride made it in 6 seconds, and for the most part, accelerated very nicely.

 We did notice a slight turbo lag from a standstill that needed to be accounted for if we were in a hurry to cross a lane or get into traffic.
 Jumping to the M235i would most likely change this lag we encountered but also represented a $7,000 increase in the price tag.